 “Imagine that we had some way to look directly at the molecules in a living organism.”David Goodsell

 Combined with other experimental data modern biology provides increasingly complex insights into a highly dynamic microcosm.
-Modern software packages have lowered the barriers to visualising molecular and cellular structures based on increasingly plentiful data provided by structural biologists.
-The challenge is to translate rich datasets into instructive visualisations, which provide accessible entry points for experts or inspiring stories for a general audience or both at the same time.
+Modern software packages have lowered the barriers to visualizing molecular and cellular structures based on increasingly plentiful data provided by structural biologists.
+The challenge is to translate rich datasets into instructive visualizations, which provide accessible entry points for experts or inspiring stories for a general audience or both at the same time.

-Biolution has assembled a visualisation pipeline based on the multidisciplinary expertise of its team and more than a decade of experience in explaining research.
-The inspiration was to generate affordable animations, which are rooted in scientific accuracy and extend into inspiring dynamic visualisations.
+Biolution has assembled a visualization pipeline based on the multidisciplinary expertise of its team and more than a decade of experience in explaining research.
+The inspiration was to generate affordable animations, which are rooted in scientific accuracy and extend into inspiring dynamic visualizations.
 It is our ambition to support researchers in their communication tasks with a dynamic representation of their favourite molecule or molecular process.
 Importing coordinates from the RCSB-protein data bank into our work flow, we interact closely with researchers to develop a dynamic 3D-model of the molecule of choice.
-Together with the expert we aim to develop a visualisation, which meets the standards of scientific accuracy suitable for a research conference presentation and at the same time inspires a sense of wonder about the beauty of natural processes.
+Together with the expert we aim to develop a visualization, which meets the standards of scientific accuracy suitable for a research conference presentation and at the same time inspires a sense of wonder about the beauty of natural processes.

 We are continuously expanding our toolset and will be keen to learn from your research towards improving our capacity to show the fascinating microcosm of molecular biology.
-If you require attractive images to support the communication of an outstanding research finding or seek to visualise the mode of action of a new drug candidate in a molecular animation, biolution will be ready to work with you.
-Inform us about your research and challenge us to visualise:
+If you require attractive images to support the communication of an outstanding research finding or seek to visualize the mode of action of a new drug candidate in a molecular animation, biolution will be ready to work with you.
+Inform us about your research and challenge us to visualize:

 Mode of action of drugs